yast/yast-storage-ng/doc/old_and_new_proposal.md

 point of the volume, these settings will also be used to suggest the filesystem options.

   * `snapshots`.
-Whether snapshots should be activated.
-Possible values are "true", "false" and "optional", with "false" being the default if not present and "optional" meaning the user can decide via UI.
+Default value for the user setting deciding whether snapshots should be activated.
-  * `default_snapshots`.
-If the previous value is "optional", whether to enable the option by default.
+  * `snapshots_configurable`.
+Whether the user can change the previous setting in the UI.
   * `snapshots_size`.
 Similar to `btrfs_increase_percentage` in the
     yast-storage format, but slightly more flexible.
 If it's a size, the initial and maximum sizes for the volume will be increased according if snapshots